DBAPI User Guide

 Creating a client generates clientId and secret.
 The system administrator needs to inform the client (API caller) of the clientId and secret.

 When creating a client, the token expiration time must be set.
 In the future, each token applied for by the client will have a corresponding expiration time.
-Within this validity period, using the previously applied token to access APIs will be valid.
+Within this validity period, using the previously token to access APIs will be valid.
 Otherwise, after the expiration time, a new token must be applied for.

 If you want tokens to be permanently valid, please set the expiration time to a large value, such as 100 years